Q. Analyse the poem The Divine Image by William Blake.

 And Love, the human form divine,

-It implies that Love is humans’ most holy and godlike quality, a trait that bridges the gap between the human and the divine.
+It implies that Love is humans’ most holy and godlike quality, a trait that connects the human and the divine.

 And Peace, the human dress.